chrisemunt/tcp-netx/README.md

 Synchronous and Asynchronous access to TCP servers using basic TCP sockets or HTTP.

 Chris Munt <cmunt@mgateway.com>
-2 December 2016, M/Gateway Developments Ltd [http://www.mgateway.com](http://www.mgateway.com)
+19 July 2019, M/Gateway Developments Ltd [http://www.mgateway.com](http://www.mgateway.com)

+* Verified to work with Node.js v4 to v12.
+* [Release Notes](#RelNotes) can be found at the end of this document.

 ## Acknowledgements